NeuroGamers/NeuroSimulator/README.md

 ## **Results**
 We ran this on a wheelchair simulator game, available at https://github.com/zeerakt/EEGCart We had the following results on the Physics Simulation.

+## **Credits**
+- To github.com/hauke-d for the CNN Model
+- To github.com/CanYouCatchMe01 for the Socket Communication